Aureus Lemon Thyme

 This variety brightens the landscape with its yellow-cream variegated foliage; fragrant foliage is ideal for teas with its citrus scent, makes a fine herb for the garden edge; trim out all shoots that revert to green

-Aureus Lemon Thyme is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Aureus Lemon Thyme is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The tiny fragrant round green leaves with distinctive gold edges and tinges of creamy white which emerge chartreuse in spring can be harvested at any time in the season.
 The leaves have a savory taste and a pleasant fragrance.

 The leaves are most often used in the following ways: